59de44955ebd/Notepatch/README.md

 ## Code

-To compile the application you need Visual Studio 2017 or later, there are no other dependancies.
+To compile the application you need Visual Studio 2017 or later, there are no other dependencies.

 Since the code was originally written in plain C and only at the end turned into C++, it's still mostly C and e.g. uses malloc/free instead of the C++ equivalents, I guess this should eventually be refactored.